 If the leaves look yellow or pale, it’s a sign that the plant is getting too much light.
 Try moving it to a spot that gets indirect sunlight.

-Avoid putting your plant in direct sunlight, as this can scorch the leaves.
+Avoid putting your plant in direct sunlight, which can scorch the leaves.

 Check for Nutrient Deficiencies